michiruf/laravel-collection-differ/README.md

     ->differ(ProductApi::getAll())
     ->identifySourceUsing(fn (ProductModel $model) => $model->id)
     ->identifyDestinationUsing('meta.id') // or: fn (ProductDto $dto) => $dto->meta->id
-    ->diff();
+    ->validateUniqueness() // throw if identifiers are not unique ->diff();
 ```

-For additional running examples, have at look at the [tests](tests/Unit/Support/CollectionDifferTest.php).
+For additional examples, have at look at the [tests](tests/Unit/Support/CollectionDifferTest.php).